Medicare Cover for Bariatric Surgery – How to fund your Bariatric Surgery

 Below lists the four most common types of bariatric or weight loss surgery in Australia:

-- Gastric sleeve also called vertical sleeve gastrectomy or sleeve gastrectomy
+- Firstly, there is Gastric sleeve also called vertical sleeve gastrectomy or sleeve gastrectomy

-- Lap band or adjustable gastric band (Less popular now)
+- Another option is, Lap band or adjustable gastric band, although this is less popular now.

-- Gastric Balloon – a newer “in-between” option that is more aggressive than diet and exercise but less aggressive than other bariatric procedures.
+- And finally, Gastric Balloon, this is a newer “in-between” option that is more aggressive than diet and exercise however, it is less aggressive than other bariatric procedures.

 Cost of Weight Loss Surgery in Australia

-Unfortunately, there is no one price for the procedure.
-This is because there are many factors that influence the cost of your procedure.
+There is no one price for the procedure, this is due to the fact that there are many factors that influence the cost of your procedure.
 For example:

 - Whether you are insured or uninsured